-- Submissions should be typed.
-(Permission to submit an untyped piece of work should be sought by the candidate’s Director of Studies from the Faculty Board in advance, normally by the end of the Full Term preceding the Full Term in which the submission date falls.)
-The main text, bibliography, and any other prefatory or appended materials should use 11 or 12 point font.
+- The main text, bibliography, and any other prefatory or appended materials should use 11 or 12 point font.
 Footnotes may use 10, 11 or 12 point font.

-- Margins should be at least one inch on each side.
+- Margins should be at least 2.5cm on each side.
 The main text should be left justified but not right justified.

 - All pages should be numbered, with the exception of prefatory material (the title page, table of contents, and any acknowledgement page or abbreviations list) and the first page of full text.
-These numbers should be in the top right hand corner of each page and should not be preceded by any ‘p.’ or followed by a full stop: the page numbering of this Style Guide may be used as a model.
+These numbers should be in the top right hand corner of each page and should not be preceded by any ‘p.’ or followed by a full stop.

 - Avoid ‘widows and orphans’: that is, headings, single words, or single lines of text that dangle, separated from the rest of the section to which they belong, at the top or bottom of a page.
 You may insert additional line spaces to avoid such occurrences.